liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/14-cors.markdown

 ```
 It applies CORS headers to all deployed JAX-RS whiteboard applications without
 a `liferay.cors=false` property.
 This helps during development, but in
-production you should use the narrowest configuration possible.
+sharepointion you should use the narrowest configuration possible.

 **URL Pattern:** Use the Plus button to add as many patterns as you need.
 Define
 patterns that match URLs to the web services you want to access.